FlagBrew/PKSM-Scripts/README.md

 ### Fill Dex Scripts
 - Regional Pokédex scripts will overwrite anything you've seen (and owned if you use the "owned" version) which may cause you to lose registration of anything not in your game's regional Pokédex
-- These scripts will fill your dex enough to unlock access to the following:
+- These scripts will fill your dex enough to unlock access to the following rewards:
     - `DP, Pt` **Sinnoh seen**: regional dex diploma, National dex upgrade
     - `HGSS` **Johto owned**: regional dex diploma
     - `DP, Pt, HGSS` **National owned**: national dex diploma